ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/chai_tsys.rst

 Here in the AtLAST sensitivity calculator, we use it as an exemplar of a heterodyne instrument capable of working at these frequencies.

-In this module, we calculate the system temperature used in the overall ::doc::`sensitivity equation <sensitivity>`.
+In this module, we calculate the system temperature used in the overall :doc:`sensitivity equation <sensitivity>`.
 For a CHAI like system, the system temperature is calculated as:

 .. math::
     T_{sys} = \frac{1}{\eta_{eff} \mathfrak{t}} \times [T_\mathrm{rx} + (\eta_\mathrm{eff} T_\mathrm{sky}) + (1-\eta_\mathrm{eff}) O(\nu, T_\mathrm{amb})]